n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.cloudflare.md

 # Cloudflare

-The Cloudflare node allows you to automate work in Cloudflare, and integrate Cloudflare with other applications. n8n has built-in support for a wide range of Cloudflare features, including deleting, getting, and uploading zone certificates.
+Use the Cloudflare node to automate work in Cloudflare, and integrate Cloudflare with other applications. n8n has built-in support for a wide range of Cloudflare features, including deleting, getting, and uploading zone certificates.

 On this page, you'll find a list of operations the Cloudflare node supports and links to more resources.